• Skip to primary navigation

 • Eggs - we used whole eggs, as it adds a richer flavour.
 However, you could use egg whites, you would need to use an extra egg for this.

 • Milk - using skimmed milk makes it lower in fat than using whole milk.
-You can swap this for any milk and almond milk works well for a dairy free option.
+You can swap this for any milk.
+Almond milk, oat milk or soy milk will work well for a dairy free option.

 • Orange